Close

 PROSPECTS

 We are encouraged by the enduring brand equity, image, and leadership of the Jockey brand along with the rising strength of the Speedo brand in their respective markets.
-We will continue our persistent efforts towards customer satisfaction by creating some of the finest products that reflect style, design, comfort, fit and quality across verticals: - Jockey Men’s, Women’s and Kid’s Innerwear, Athleisure, Socks and Accessories, as well as Speedo Swimwear and Swim related equipment.
+We will continue our persistent efforts towards customer satisfaction by creating some of the finest products that reflect style, design, comfort, fit and quality across all our verticals: - Jockey Men's, Women's and Kid's Innerwear, Athleisure, Socks and Accessories, as well as Speedo Swimwear and swim-related equipment.

 The Jockey brand continues to rise to the results of an independent ‘brand health’ study carried out earlier by Nielsen Research Agency which rated the Jockey Brand Health in India among the most powerful brands in their research experience across all categories.
 The research involved fourteen cities across all four zones in the nation.
 Jockey brand scored a Brand Equity Index of 4.6 on a scale of ten in the Men’s Innerwear category and 2.9 in the Women’s innerwear category.
 To put things in perspective, worldwide only 23% of brands across all product categories score a Brand Equity Index 3.0 or over on a scale of ten and only 8% of brands score 5.0 and above.
 Jockey India Brand Equity Index scores were way above all other brands in both the Men’s and Women’s Innerwear categories.